Assessor

 In order to perform this task, every real estate transaction is documented in this office.
 This allows our office to prepare and maintain accurate records.

-View the 2023 Assessor's Annual Report
+View the 2025 Annual Assessment Report

-The estimated true and full value is then verified for accuracy through field inspections by our 5 person appraisal staff.
-The staff appraiser can raise, reduce or maintain the computer generated value based on the models generated by buyer and seller actions in the local real estate market.
+The estimated true and full value is then verified for accuracy through field inspections by our 5-person appraisal staff.
+The staff appraiser can raise, reduce or maintain the computer-generated value based on the models generated by buyer and seller actions in the local real estate market.

 Properties are physically inspected every 4 to 5 years on a geographical basis.
 Once the estimated true and full value is established and certified through city, county and state boards of equalization, the values are uploaded to the computer system.